sara-sabr/ITStrategy/_pages/en/strategy-communications.md

 - Number of endorsements received
 - Number of forum events the team presented at
 - Number of attendance at those forum events
-- Number of comments received as part of the feedback loop
+- Number of comments received as part of tgthe feedback loop
 - Number of Twitter retweets from CIO/IITB stakeholders